tiendu/tiendu.github.io/_posts/2025-05-25-fullstack-analogies-eng.md

 The kitchen only gives exactly what's requested.

-- ✅ Efficient
+- ✅ Efficient - no extras you don't want
-- ⚠️ More setup + security filtering required
+- ⚠️ The kitchen needs to be flexible and carefully check every custom request (more setup + security filtering required)

 ---